marcodb26/TabMania/README.md

   any of the existing tabs), TabMania will try to find an existing "New tab".
 If none exists, it will open the new tab in the least tabbed window, like the "Open new tab" logic (see _The "open new tab" button_ section for more details)
-* Last, if you don't configure a custom shortcut (or empty the _Hostname or URL_ input), the custom shortcut will default to an "Open new tab" behavior.
+* Last, if you don't configure a custom shortcut (or clear the _Hostname or URL_ input), the custom shortcut will default to an "Open new tab" behavior.

 __Suggested keyboard shortcuts__: `CTRL+SHIFT+1`, ..., `CTRL+SHIFT+5`

+## Context menus
+TabMania adds context menus to the pages you visit.
+The main role of these context menus is to activate search-based keyboard shortcuts like _Launch/search_ or _custom shortcuts_ (see __Keyboard shortcuts__ above) using the text selected on the current page instead of the clipboard contents.
+Other context menu items activate when right-clicking the background of a page or a link, and they're mostly about rebalancing tabs among your open windows (_Move to least tabbed window_ and _Open in least tabbed window_).

-## Undocking popup
+## Docking/undocking popup

-You can undock the popup to change its size (the docked popup has a fixed size), or to have your tab list always in view.
-When you undock, all the open docked popups will close.
-The shortcut to open the popup will continue to work for the undocked popup, so you can always bring it to the foreground, though that shortcut is restricted to work only when the browser is in focus (`Chrome` mode, not `Global` mode).
+By default the TabMania popup opens in its own undocked window.
+This allows you to change its size and to put it in a place on your desktop where it can be always available for you.
+There's also an option to dock the popup, though the docked popup has certain disadvantages over the undocked popup, as Chrome tends to close it off under certain conditions, plus it's always covering your tab contents.
-The docking state is stored locally on one device, but it's not synced among multiple devices.
+The docking state is local to one device, so you can keep TabMania docked on just one device, while it remains undocked on all other devices.

+Unfortunately the standard Chrome shortcut to open the popup works only in `Chrome` scope (can't be configured for `Global` scope), so a Chrome window must be in focus.